South Dakota State Jackrabbits football: Facilities

 In 2014, South Dakota State University started construction of a new stadium on the location of the current Coughlin-Alumni Stadium.
 The new stadium has a total seating capacity of 19,340 with easy expansion to 22,500.

-The Sanford Jackrabbit Athletic Complex is the Jackrabbits new State-of-the-art indoor practice facility.
+The Stiegelmeier Family Student-Athlete Center (formerly the Sanford Jackrabbit Athletic Complex) is the Jackrabbits new State-of-the-art indoor practice facility.
 The facility was opened on October 11, 2014.
-The SJAC has bleacher seating for up to 1,000 spectators and can be used for football practice, track practice, softball and baseball practice, track competitions, and other events within the SDSU athletic department.
+The Stiegelmeier Family Student-Athlete Center has bleacher seating for up to 1,000 spectators and can be used for football practice, track practice, softball and baseball practice, track competitions, and other events within the SDSU athletic department.
 The 149,284-square foot facility is the largest indoor practice facility in Division I athletics and features an eight-lane, 300-meter track which is only one of five collegiate indoor tracks of that size in the nation.
 Inside the track is an 80-yard football field plus end zones at each end and is composed of a soy-based Astroturf.
 Within the facility it has areas for sports medicine and strength and conditioning.
 Sports medicine features include rehab space, a training room, weight room expansion, hydrotherapy, a football team room, offices and academic advising facilities.
-The SJAC is used by many of SDSU's athletic programs.
+The Stiegelmeier Family Student-Athlete Center is used by many of SDSU's athletic programs.